Overview 2024

 Credit Points: 12.5

 This unit is the foundation mathematics and numeracy unit for the Bachelor of Education.
-It provides an opportunity to reflect upon and to develop understanding of concepts that are central to mathematics curricula; to consider the cross-disciplinary implications and opportunities…
+It provides an opportunity to reflect upon and to develop understanding of concepts that are central to mathematics curricula and to develop quantitative literacy understandings that…

 Credit Points: 12.5